+- Operating System

+- Code for Gap Tracking

 - CIX Technology

 - Network

 - File Memory

 - C code

 - Decoded Symbologies

-Software updates will be provided to you by SICK Auto Ident, Inc. as your application requires.
-These updates can be uploaded into your scanner from your PC, with the software available from SICK Auto Ident, Inc. on a diskette.
-The scanner uses flash memory to allow complete re-programming in the field.
+Software updates will be provided to you by SICK Auto Ident, Inc., as your application requires.
+These updates can be uploaded into your scanner from your PC, with the software available from SICK Auto Ident, Inc. The scanner uses flash memory to allow complete re-programming in the field.